 Typically, the updateMode on the GenerateOfflineMapParameters is set to syncWithFeatureServices.
 This mode allows you to synchronize any geodatabase changes with their online feature services.

 If you want to avoid receiving any geodatabase updates, set the updateMode on the GenerateOfflineMapParameters to noUpdates.
 This disables data synchronization on the map’s geodatabases and prevents the corresponding feature services from creating synchronization replicas.
 The benefits of this option are that the burden on the feature server is reduced and you will not need to unregister geodatabases when they are no longer required.

 Apply feature layer definition expression filters

-Whilst taking a map offline the GenerateOfflineMapJob will apply the feature layer's definition expression by default.
+When taking a map offline, the GenerateOfflineMapJob will apply the feature layer's definition expression by default.
 Applying the definition expression may reduce the number of features taken offline for display and sync.
-If you do not want to apply the definition expression then set the boolean value of IsDefinitionExpressionFilterEnabled to be false.
+If you do not want to apply the definition expression, then set the boolean value of isDefinitionExpressionFilterEnabled to be false.